mahulchak/mscaffolder/README.md

 <b>Workflow:</b>

-1. Mask the repeats in your genome (required) and the reference genome (optional) such that the sequence lengths do not change after masking.
+1. Mask the repeats in your genome and the reference genome such that the sequence lengths do not change after masking.
 Lets say that after masking the genomes, you have a 'reference.masked.fasta" and "your_genome.masked.fasta".
 The unmasked files are "reference.fasta" and "your_genome.fasta".

 2. Run nucmer and delta-filter for 1-to-1 alignment between the reference genome and your genome.